Leading the Way in Art and Design Education

 Ringling College has about 1700 undergraduate students and offers 13 degree programs.
 The College is the only institution in Florida dedicated exclusively to teaching art and design.
 Many of our programs are ranked among the best in the nation, including Computer Animation, Motion Design, and Game Art.

-Ringling College of Art & Design is accredited by the Southern Association of Colleges and Schools Commission on Colleges [SACSCOC] to award the Bachelor of Arts and the Bachelor of Fine Arts degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Ringling College of Art & Design.
+- Ringling College of Art and Design is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate degrees.
+Questions about the accreditation may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling 404-679-4500, or by using information available on SACSCOC’s website.

 - The arts as essential in the cultural and intellectual life of a society.

 - Rich and varied arts education that engages innovation and tradition.